notalentgeek/godot2prompt/README.md

 - **Scene Hierarchy Export**: Converts your Godot scenes into clearly formatted text representations
 - **Script Inclusion**: Optionally embeds the GDScript code attached to nodes
+- **Node Properties**: Extracts and includes relevant properties for each node type
 - **LLM Optimized**: Formats output specifically for language model context windows
 - **Simple Interface**: Access directly from the Godot editor's Tools menu
 - **Modular Design**: Well-organized codebase that's easy to extend with new exporters